 \subsection{Evaluating Performance and Reproducibility}

-However, this increase in reproducibility seems to come at a performance trade-off in the return obtained by the policies, observed from the lower expected return ($\alpha=0$ in Fig.~\ref{fig:results_LCB}).
-To better understand the performance-reproducibility trade-off and make better comparisons of policies that account for reproducibility, Figure~\ref{fig:results_LCB} (and Table~\ref{tab:lcb_results}) shows the use of the proposed LCB metric with increasing values of $\alpha$, demonstrating increasing preference and consideration for reproducibility of the return of a policy.
+The increase in reproducibility observed for ES methods seems to come at a performance cost, observed from the lower expected return when $\alpha=0$ (Fig.~\ref{fig:results_LCB}).
+To better understand the performance-reproducibility trade-off and make policy comparisons that account for reproducibility, Figure~\ref{fig:results_LCB} and Table~\ref{tab:lcb_results} show the use of the proposed LCB metric.
+Increasing values of $\alpha$ indicates increasing consideration for policy reproducibility.
 As previously explained, the conventionally used expected return would be recovered when $\alpha=0$.
-As $\alpha$ is increased, there is a clear and evident tradeoff in the performance of the policy with the reproducibility.
+As $\alpha$ is increased, there is a clear and evident tradeoff between policy reproducibility and performance.
 We observe that the LCB of a policy that is reproducible (as a result of ES algorithms) is relatively unaffected by the increase in $\alpha$, while there can be a significant drop in LCB score when a policy is not reproducible due to a large distribution spread (SAC and TD3).
-In the case of the baseline algorithms considered, we hypothesise that this observation is closely related to optimization properties in ES that come with perturbations in the parameter space, and optimizing for the average reward of the population obtained from these perturbations~\cite{lehman2018more}.
-This implicitly leads to more reproducible policies but comes at the cost of not being able to move to more narrow parts of the search space where higher performance is possible.
+In the case of the baseline algorithms considered, we hypothesise that this is due to optimisation properties in ES that come with perturbations in the parameter space, and optimising for the average reward of the population obtained from these perturbations~\cite{lehman2018more}.
+This implicitly leads to more reproducible policies but comes at the cost of not being able to move to less reproducible parts of the search space where higher performance is possible.

-Overall, this demonstrates that $\alpha$ and the LCB allows us to normalise the performance score with respect to the reproducibility of the policy.
+Overall, our results demonstrate the benefit of LCB to account for both policy reproducibility and performance.
 More practically, the LCB allows practitioners to account for this reproducibility using $\alpha$, given the tolerance in corresponding applications.
-This performance/reproducibilty tradeoff can also be studied through the lense of multi-objective optimization, and a Pareto plot can be used to compare algorithms (see Appendix~\ref{app:pareto}).
+Interestingly, the performance/reproducibility trade-off can also be studied through the lens of multi-objective optimisation, and a Pareto plot can be used to compare algorithms (see Appendix~\ref{app:pareto}).

-\section{Extension to behaviour reproducibility}
+\section{Extension to Behaviour Reproducibility}